 The price will be different if you select different bike options, please include this in your request to have a correct quotation.
-The default bike we provide is #3 (Honda 160cc).
+The default bike we provide is #4 (Honda CGL125 2014 model).
 We own these bikes and they are exclusively for our clients only, we don’t use rental bikes from any company.

-- Option 2 (Honda Baja, XR enduro 250cc or SL 230cc): The best shocks, front and back disc brakes, electric starter, 4-stroke engine, 20-28 hp, full spare parts support, imported second hand from Cambodia or Hong Kong.
-After major upgrade in late 2011, many new genuine parts or even engines were installed, they are in very good conditions.
+- Option 2 (Honda XR250 Baja, XR250 enduro 250cc): The best shocks, front and back disc brakes, electric starter, 4-stroke engine, 28 hp, full spare parts support, imported second hand from Cambodia or Hong Kong.
+After major upgrade every year, many new genuine parts or even engines were installed, they are in good conditions.

-- Option 3 (Honda road/dirt bike 125-160cc): Very smooth shocks, front disc brake, kick starter, 4-stroke luxury sport, 13.8 hp, very powerful bike, full spare parts support, imported brand new from Indonesia, the most reliable bike.
-After the major upgrade and fine tune in late 2009, all bikes were replaced with a new 160cc piston.
+- Option 5 (Honda road/dirt bike GL Pro 160cc): Very smooth shocks, front disc brake and back drum brake, kick starter, 4-stroke luxury sport, 14 hp, very powerful bike, comfortable seat, full spare parts support, imported brand new from Indonesia, very reliable.
+After the major upgrade and fine tune in late 2013, all bikes were replaced with a new 160cc piston and rings.
 Spare parts price is also uploaded to give you an idea of replacement fees.
 This model was discontinued in January 2014.

-- Option 4 (Honda moped scooter 100-125cc): Good shocks, drum/disc brakes, no saddle bags, front basket, electric starter, 4-stroke engine, ~9-11 hp, full spare parts support, made in Vietnam, very reliable.
+- Option 6 (Honda moped scooter Wave 110cc): Good shocks, drum/disc brakes, no saddle bags, electric and kick starters, 4-stroke engine, ~10hp, full spare parts support, made in Vietnam, very reliable.